Our Changing World

 Our Changing Brain

-Neurogenesis and neuroplasticity is the basis of our work
+Neuroplasticity is the basis of our work

 We now definitively know that adult brains are not hard-wired or unchangeable.
 Brains of all ages and builds change over their lifetimes.
 The brain restores, reinforce and create new neural pathways necessary for change.
 In fact, this is happening in every moment and in every interaction with our world and with each other.